SystemsApproach/private5g/core.rst

 Third, QERs cannot be fully implemented in the switch because P4 does not include support for programming the packet scheduler.
-However, today's P4 hardware does include fixed-function schedulers with configurable weights and priorities, using a runtime interface unrelated to P4.
-The SD-Core approach is to approximately enforce bitrate guarantees and limits by mapping QoS class specified by QERs onto the available queues with the appropriate weights.
+However, today's P4 hardware does include fixed-function schedulers with configurable weights and priorities using a runtime interface unrelated to P4.
+The SD-Core approach is to approximately enforce bitrate guarantees and limits by mapping the QoS class specified in a QER onto the available queues with the appropriate weights.
 This approach is similar to using DiffServ with admission control.

 ..
 Maybe a citation.
 Or maybe need to say more about QoS.